 [Regulation 54 amended in Gazette 9 Nov 1990 p.
 5590.]

-55. Bill sticking, advertising, etc.
+55. Bill sticking, advertising etc.

 (1) A person shall not without permission —

 (a) post, stick, stamp, stencil or otherwise affix any notice, handbill, placard, advertisement, paper or other document on or to any rock, tree, fence, post, gate, wall, pavement, road, footway, or building or other structure within the limits of the Island;